csswizardry/csswizardry.github.com/_posts/2014-01-07-extending-silent-classes-in-sass.md

 Now the `%foo` silent class—which should only ever exist once in any project—is the subject of our `@extend`.
-This means that we can limit the reach of our `@extend`s, and not have that placeholder classes appear in our compiled stylesheet(s).
+This means that we can limit the reach of our `@extend`s, and not have that placeholder class appear in our compiled stylesheet(s).

 Our Sass now looks like this: